GetTerminus/terminus-ui/terminus-ui/chart/src/chart.component.md

 ### Inject the needed libraries

-> Note:  Since the end-user of this library is the one with the actual license to use AmCharts, we let the consumer pass in the library.
+> Note:  Since the end-user of this library is the one with the actual license to use amCharts, we let the consumer pass in the library.

 Create a factory function to inject the needed libraries: